aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test-Explorer.md

 ![Filter](/img/share.gif)

-In Settings, you have test script options to set browser width, browser height and max wait time (sec).
+Use the test script options to set your browser width, height and max wait time to customize your website tests.

 ![Adding a Test](/img/setting.png)